segeljakt/vim-silicon/README.md

 " Generate an image of the current buffer and write it to /path/to/output.png :Silicon /path/to/output.png

+" Generate an image of the current buffer and write it to /path/to/<filename>.png :Silicon /path/to/

 " Generate an image of the current visual line selection and write it to /path/to/output.png :'<,'>Silicon /path/to/output.png